pulsar256/tinyrgb/README.md

 The board layout has been restricted to 5x5cm so you can get your PCBs produced for instance by Seeedstudio for very little investment.
 The ATTiny4313 microcontroller has been chosen with the Arduino-Community in mind.
 While this chip is not compatible with your Arduino-IDE per se, it is very closely related to it and should make it a little bit more accessible.
-The HC-05 Bluetooth module used is one of the most popular ones across the hacker communities and can be sourced for few Dollar/Euro from eBay.
+The HC-05 Bluetooth module used is one of the most popular ones across the maker/hacker communities and can be sourced for few Dollar/Euro from eBay.

 ##Protocol Specification